silverbulletmd/silverbullet/README.md

 silverbullet <pages-path>
 ```

-By default, SB will bind to port `3000`, to use a different port use the
+By default, SB will bind to port `3000` on all interfaces.
+To specify a
-`--port` flag.
+different address or port to listen on, use the `--hostname` and `--port`
+options.
 By default SB doesn’t offer any sort of authentication, to add
 basic password authentication, pass the `--password` flag.

 Once downloaded and booted, SB will print out a URL to open SB in your browser